« December 2006 | Main | February 2007 »

 Q: I want to translate a needle knit pattern that calls for decreasing.
 How do I decrease on a knitting loom?

-Decreasing on a knitting loom requires the manipulation of stitches from certain pegs to others, we will need to do a knit 2 together (abbreviated as k2tog).
+Decreasing on a knitting loom requires the manipulation of stitches from certain pegs to others, we will need to do a k2tog (knit 2 together)or a ssk (slip, slip, knit or in loom knitting--skip, skip, knit).

 You will use decreases when shaping, as when shaping a raglan edge on a sweater, or when creating shapes.
 I created a triangle shape for demonstration purposes (update: the triangle was taken by Wonderboy and has become a monster with many little eyes and two hearts).